 - leaves and flowers from the garden

-Make sure you wipe the eggs clean with vinegar to get rid of all oil and dirt.
+Clean all eggs with vinegar to get rid of all oil and dirt.

-Then cover the bottom of a wide pot with onion skin and carefully lay the wrapped eggs on top of it (with my pot I can generally pack 4 handfuls of dry onion skin and 8 – 10 eggs).
-Cover the eggs with the remaining onion peels.
+Cover the bottom of a wide pot with 1/2 of the onion skins and carefully put the wrapped eggs in.
+Cover the eggs with the remaining onion skins.
+I can generally pack 4 handfuls of dry onion skins and 8 – 10 eggs into a pot 25 cm in diameter.

-Fill the pot with water to cover the eggs and slowly bring them to boil.
-Once the water starts to boil, I set my timer for 20 minutes.
-It should be enough time for the pigment from onion skin to dye the eggshells.
-If you want darker colour you can leave the eggs resting in the onion water longer.
+Fill the pot with water so all eggs are completely covered and slowly bring them to boil.
+Once the water starts boiling leave the temperature on medium heat and cook for 15 – 20 minutes.
+This should be enough time for the pigment from the onion skin to dye the eggshells.

-The very last step is to make eggs shiny as they will become dull as they dry out.
-By coating them with the lard or oil give them a nice shine and make the colour more vibrant.
+The very last step is to make eggs shiny as they become dull once they dry out.
+Coating them with the lard or oil gives them a nice shine and makes their colours more vibrant.